Most people never ask the question, “Can dogs eat peanut butter?” If you know the answer, you know more than most pet owners …

 2. Most Peanut Butter Often Contains Harmful Fats

-The result is a highly toxic fat that causes diabetes, heart disease and chronic inflammation.
+The result is a highly toxic fat.
+One that has been linked as a cause of diabetes, heart disease, and chronic inflammation.

 And as if trans fats weren’t bad enough, roasting nuts can also cause the fats in peanuts to go rancid.
 So if you must feed peanut butter, then at the very least, make sure it’s raw and doesn’t contain hydrogenated fats.

 But of course, you’ll still have to deal with the aflatoxins …

 Think of white sugar as food for all of the nasty things we take our dogs to the vet for.

 The more we eat, the more they feast!